RaynorD/cav_ranges/README.md

 The common framework allows fast integration of new modules with completely different functionality, of which several are in development.

 ### Easy configuration
-After some quick editor setup, all configuration is done via one function to create each range.
+After some quick editor setup, all configuration is done via one function's arguments at mission init.

 ```
   "targets", //range type